firdausly/DiscountCalculatorSpring/README.md

 ## To run:
 * Import all the project in eclipse

 1. First you need to add the SPRING LIBRARIES to the project.
-You can download the latest version of Spring binaries from their website - 'http://www.springsource.org/spring-framework'.
+You can download the latest version of Spring binaries from their website - Link to Spring](https://repo.spring.io/release/org/springframework/spring/5.3.2/spring-5.3.2-dist.zip).
 After you download the JARs, extract it to a local folder, let the folder name be - 'Spring Framework'.